Vaesea/godottux/README.md

 - Sectors
 - Doors
 - Changing every variable to static typing instead of dynamic typing (improves performance) (currently working on this!)
+- Making music a global thing (currently working on this!)

 ## What this doesn't recreate / use
 - Levels (Except Welcome To Antarctica)